Danial-Qashqai/CSFNet/README.md

 ## Notes

-Our code and will be released soon.
+Our code will be released soon.

 ## Contact